Gladstone Signal Spotting Challenge FAQs

 The Gladstone Signal Spotting Challenge is named for Philip Gladstone, N1DQ, the creator and maintainer of the PSKReporter.info website, also known as the Digimode Automatic Propagation Reporter.
 Philip has made a tremendous contribution to Amateur Radio operating, citizen-science and ionospheric research through the data ('spots') which are collected and stored on PSKReporter.info.
 This Wikipedia entry tells the story: https://en.wikipedia.org/wiki/PSK_Reporter

-The first contest results for the GSSC have been tabulated and published: GSSC 2023 Results
+The contest results for the 2023 and 2024 GSSC events have been tabulated and published: GSSC 2023 Results GSSC 2024 Results

 The following is an introduction to the GSSC.
 Please visit the full GSSC Rules for detailed explanations of station requirements, and the post-event entry event and scoring process.
 These FAQs are a brief, informal recap of the actual GSSC rules.
 In case of conflicts or questions, the GSSC Rules should be considered the definitive resource.
 The GSSC is but one event within the Festivals of Eclipse Ionospheric Science.